-Audi RS7 Sportback review – interior and tech
+Audi RS7 Sportback Performance review – interior and tech

 The interior is typical contemporary Audi – all sharp lines, glossy surfaces and solid build.
 While it may share an awful lot with far less expensive A6 and A7 derivatives, its slick tech integration and overall build quality are strong enough to not be an overriding problem.

-The tech is typical big-Audi fare, with the twin-screen set-up working for some and not for others.
+The tech is shared with other big-Audis, with the twin-screen set-up working for some and not for others.
 With a bit of familiarity the system is clear and responsive enough to become second nature, and generally is able to swallow complicated tech features without making the system feel bewildering to work with.